pramsey/pramsey.github.io/_posts/2020-12-09-mapbox-morrison.md

 Actually, no, it seems to be a passable **monetization** model, for some businesses.
 It's a shitty open source model though.

 * MongoDB has an open source core, and sells a bunch of proprietary enterprise add-ons.
-They've grown very fast and might even reach escape velocity to escape their huge VC valuation (or they still might be sucked into the singularity).
+They've grown very fast and might even reach sufficient velocity to escape their huge VC valuation (or they may yet be sucked into the singularity).
 * Cloudera before them reached huge valuations selling proprietry add-ons around the open Hadoop ecosystem.
 * MySQL flirted with an open core model for many years, but mostly stuck to spreading FUD about the GPL in order to get customers to pay them for proprietary licenses.